 Specific Phobia is a common type of anxiety disorder that can affect anyone.
 The fear of a particular object, event, or situation is so intense that it causes a person to experience physical symptoms such as sweating, trembling, and increased heart rate.

-In some cases, the symptoms become so extreme that they interfere with a person’s ability to function normally.
+In some cases, the symptoms become so extreme they interfere with a person’s ability to function normally.

 A Specific Phobia anxiety disorder can arise from a variety of factors, including genetics, environment, and life experiences.